JorgeCastilloPrz/jorgecastilloprz.github.io/README.md

 This project GitHub actions is setup using following [this post](https://jekyllrb.com/docs/continuous-integration/github-actions/).

+## Local deploy

+To double check your changes locally you can deploy using `bundle exec jekyll serve` from the project's root directory.

 ## About this repo

 This is a full-featured port of Ghost's default theme [Casper](https://github.com/tryghost/casper)